UK's Johnson to visit Saudi Arabia for oil supply talks

 Johnson will also use the trip to press Saudi Arabia to condemn Russia’s invasion of Ukraine, a Foreign Office official said Tuesday.

-Ahead of the trip, Johnson said Western leaders made a “terrible mistake” by letting Russian President Vladimir Putin “get away with” annexing Crimea in 2014.
-He wrote in the Daily Telegraph that Western “addiction” to Russian fuel had emboldened Putin’s invasion of Ukraine.
+Ahead of the trip, Johnson said Western leaders made a “terrible mistake” by letting Russian President Vladimir Putin “get away with” annexing Crimea from Ukraine in 2014.
+He wrote in the Daily Telegraph that Western “addiction” to Russian energy supplies had emboldened Putin’s invasion last month of Ukraine.

 “We cannot go on like this.
 The world cannot be subject to this continuous blackmail,” Johnson wrote.
 “As long as the West is economically dependent on Putin, he will do all he can to exploit that dependence.”

-Officials have not confirmed details about the visit to Saudi Arabia but Johnson will reportedly meet with Crown Prince Mohammed bin Salman this week in the hope the Gulf state can increase its production of fuel supplies.
+Officials have not confirmed details about the visit to Saudi Arabia but Johnson will reportedly meet with Crown Prince Mohammed bin Salman this week in hopes the Gulf state can increase its production of fuel.

-The visit has met with an outcry of protest from U.K. lawmakers, coming just days after Saudi Arabia said it executed 81 people in the largest known mass execution carried out in the kingdom in its modern history.
+The visit has met with an outcry of protest from U.K. lawmakers and rights groups, since it comes just days after Saudi Arabia said it executed 81 people in the largest known mass execution in the kingdom’s modern history.

 “We routinely raise human rights issues with other countries, including with Saudi Arabia, and we’ll raise Saturday’s executions with the government in Riyadh,” the spokesman said.